 Fill your jam carefully leaving 1/4 inch headway.
 Hint: This is marked by the top line where your lid screws on.
 I tend to leave closer to one inch, right where the curves begin.

 Remove a lid and ring from the hot water.
 If you have a magnetic lid wand, you won’t burn your fingers!
 This is another great canning invention.
-Place the lid on top of your jar and screw the ring on tightly.
+Place the lid on top of your jar and screw the canning ring.

-Carefully place your jar into your hot water bath canner.
+Carefully place your jar into your hot water bath canner on the wire rack.
 Repeat the process until all your jars and / or your canner is filled.

-The final step is to open a jar of this delicious, homemade, frugal goodness and savor the taste on warm bread.
+Enjoy opening a jar of this delicious, homemade, frugal goodness and savor the taste on warm bread.
 Bonus points if your bread is homemade!

 Canning really is simple, frugal and fun.
 Have you canned anything recently?

 For further instructions on canning, I highly recommend the Ball Blue Book Guide to Preserving.
 It is the ultimate how-to canning book with clear directions on how to can hundreds of different things like fruits, vegetables, jams, salsas and countless other things.